omarhd994/Earthquake-azure-data-pipeline/README.md

   Built around Medallion Architecture: Bronze → Silver → Gold.

 - **ELT Pipelines**
-  Ingestion is done in **batch** via **Azure Data Factory**, pulling data from the **USGS Earthquake API** on a defined schedule.
-Transformation is handled in **Azure Databricks** using PySpark.
+  - Ingestion is done in **batch** via **Azure Data Factory**, pulling data from the [USGS Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/) on a **daily schedule**.
+  - The pipeline is configured to extract data incrementally for the **last 24 hours** only, optimizing data movement and cost.
+  - Transformation and enrichment are handled in **Azure Databricks** using **PySpark**, including country identification with `reverse_geocoder`.

 - **Data Modeling & Storage**
-  Processed data is stored in **Azure Data Lake Storage Gen2** and modeled in **Azure Synapse Analytics** for advanced querying.
+  - All data is stored in **Azure Data Lake Storage Gen2** in **Parquet** format.
+  - Data is then modeled in **Azure Synapse Analytics** for efficient querying and integration with reporting tools.

 - **Automation & Scheduling**
-  Data ingestion is fully automated and scheduled to run periodically via **ADF**, ensuring continuous integration of fresh data into the pipeline.
+  - The **ADF pipeline** is fully automated and scheduled to run **every midnight**.
+  - Ensures continuous integration of up-to-date earthquake data into the pipeline.

 - **Reporting & Visualization**
-  The refined, gold-layer data is connected to **Power BI dashboards** for real-time stakeholder insights and reporting.
+  - Final enriched data is exposed via **Power BI dashboards**.
+  - Stakeholders can track global seismic activity and trends in near-real time.

 ---

 ## 🛠️ Tech Stack

 - Azure Data Factory
-- Azure Databricks (PySpark)
+- Azure Databricks (PySpark + reverse_geocoder)
 - Azure Data Lake Storage Gen2
 - Azure Synapse Analytics
 - Power BI